ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Return your code + screenshot of the Python console.

 ## **Breaking RSA**
-Last task for this level is about principles of reading private key of RSA algorithm during decryption by analysing captured power traces with python scripts.
+In this task you will explore the principles of breaking RSA implementation by analysing power traces.
+Basic idea is to detect conditional code branch execution from power trace and then deduct the private key that device uses internally.

-This task and example scripts are taken from on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B11_Breaking_RSA.
+This task is based on and example scripts are taken from on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B11_Breaking_RSA.
 This task should be able to be completed by following instructions below, but feel free to look at original tutorial because pictures, scripts and other related information it contains might be helpful when you do this task.

-First, if you do not know what is RSA, you can find basic information about if from https://en.wikipedia.org/wiki/RSA_(cryptosystem)
+First, if you do not know what is RSA, you can find basic information about if from https://en.wikipedia.org/wiki/RSA_(cryptosystem).

+Notice that you can complete this task even if you dont have device or cannot attend lab class.
+Main point of this task is not to capture traces so you can ask saved traces from your friend and complete task by analyzing them.

 ### Theory